joerj123/voice-memo-summary/README.md

 Remember to replace "your-audio-file.mp3" with the name of your actual audio file.

+The prompt can be easily modified to alter the output to a format of your choice.

 ## Output

 The script writes the transcript of the audio file to a file called "transcript.txt".
 It then writes a summarized version of the transcript, in slide format, to a file called "summary.txt".
 It also prints the estimated cost of the summary.